Howdy folks! Welcome to Austin, Texas!

-The park, complete with its relaxing trail, its resident peacocks, and a lotus pool or two, makes it an ideal spot for some self-reflection.
+The park, complete with its relaxing trail, resident peacocks, and a lotus pool or two, makes it an ideal spot for self-reflection.

-You can indulge in a little bit of art and Texas history at Laguna Gloria on a day out to Lake Austin.
+You can indulge in some art and Texas history at Laguna Gloria on a day out to Lake Austin.

 The current campus of The Contemporary Austin (originally the Austin Museum of Art) also includes original property belonging to the “Father of Texas,” Stephen F. Austin, for whom the capital city is also named.